lilHummingbird/dnd-dice-roller/README.md

 # dnd-dice-roller
-A dice roller for use alongside a D&D game.
+A set of tools for DM's to use during games.
+Everything from dice rolls, picking a random enemy from a dataset, a character stat roller using 4d6 and more maybe.

 Will include the ability to roll all the normal dice.
 - d2